 NDRI's research complements the work of its sister organisations: the National Drug and Alcohol Research Centre (NDARC), which focuses primarily on treatment research; and the National Centre for Education and Training on Addiction (NCETA).

-Core funding is provided by the Australian Government Department for Health and Ageing under the National Drug Strategy, with additional research funding coming from a range of national and international sources.
+The National Drug Research Institute at Curtin University is supported by funding from the Australian Government, under the Substance Misuse Prevention and Service Improvements Grants Fund, with additional research funding coming from a range of national and international sources.